F.C. Nassaji Mazandaran: Persian Gulf Pro League

 On 29 April 2018, after a win against Rah Ahan, Nassaji finished in second place in the Azadegan League and were promoted to the Persian Gulf Pro League for the first time.

 AFC Champions League debut

-On 27 October 2022, Nassaji won the 2021–22 Hazfi Cup cup which see them qualified to their first ever AFC Champions League appearance.
+On 27 October 2022, Nassaji won the 2021–22 Hazfi Cup which saw them qualified to their first ever AFC Champions League appearance.
 On 18 September 2023 in their debut 2023–24 AFC Champions League group stage fixtures, Nassaji won 2–0 against Mumbai City of India with goals coming from Ehsan Hosseini and Mohammad Reza Azadi.

 Facilities

 Since the club was created, Nassaji has trained and played its home games at Vatani Stadium, which was built in the 1940s.
 After the Islamic Revolution of 1979, the stadium was expanded to hold 15,000 people.